 Tip the frozen fruits, milk, and acai powder into a blender and blitz until smooth.
 Pour into a glass and drink immediately.

-The smoothie will keep in the refrigerator or a vacuum sealed container for a few hours, but is always at its optimum when fresh.
+The smoothie will keep in the refrigerator or a vacuum sealed container for a few hours, but is always best when fresh.

 - Drinking your smoothie on the go?
 Save the crunchy textured toppings for when you use a spoon to scoop up the goodness.

-- As stated before the fruit you use is up to you, but don't limit it just to fruits.
-A little chopped up celery adds a variety of taste, coconut sprinkled on top of a pineapple, and Acai smoothie brings a positively tropical spin.
+- As stated before, the fruit you use is up to you—but don't limit it just to fruits.
+A little chopped up celery adds a variety of taste.
+You could also try coconut sprinkled on top of a pineapple to bring a positively tropical spin.

-- Want a little texture on your finished smoothie then consider adding some crunch by a sprinkling of healthy nuts, grains or seeds on top.
-If you are on the Chia seed roll, add a few to the mix.
+- Want a little texture on your finished smoothie?
+Consider adding some crunch by sprinkling healthy nuts, grains, or seeds on top.
+If you are on the Chia seed bandwagon, add a few to the mix.

-- Museli or granola can also be used as toppings and will add extra texture.
+- Muesli or granola can also be used as toppings and will add extra texture.